Austin Public Health Emergency Preparedness Banner

 Plan Ahead for Disasters.
 The national Ready.gov website has comprehensive information and resources to help you prepare for any emergency, such as flooding and extreme heat.
 It also has guidance on other emergency preparedness topics such as getting informed and getting involved, planning and communication, evacuation, youth preparedness, and financial preparedness.

-Living with a Chronic Health Condition?
-A disaster or an emergency can be more challenging for people with chronic health conditions such as diabetes, chronic obstructive pulmonary disease (COPD), or heart disease.
-Depending on the specific health condition, resources are available to help you prepare and respond.
-The CDC provides tips for people with chronic diseases.
-It's important that you be prepared.
+Special Consideration for People with a Chronic Health Condition.
+A disaster or an emergency can be more challenging for people with chronic health conditions such as diabetes, chronic kidney disease, or chronic obstructive pulmonary disease (COPD).
+Find tips to prepare for an emergency at: CDC Plan Ahead and Prepare.

-Special Consideration for Older Adults - Some aging adults can quickly become vulnerable to the challenges presented by a disaster.
-The Administration for Community Living has three recommendations for older adults:
+Special Consideration for Older Adults.
+Some older adults can quickly become vulnerable to the challenges presented by a disaster.
+The Administration for Community Living, a division of the U.S. Department of Health and Human Services, recommends that older adults prepare as follows:

 Pandemic Flu